 Some rights (such as the right to be treated with dignity) require no affirmative action on a victim's part.
 But other rights, such as notification rights, trigger only upon the victim's request.

 Marsy's Law doesn't specify which agency or institution bears responsibility for providing these rights.
 Generally, the details fall to lawmakers to sort out in statute.
-In practice, responsibility falls to law enforcement, prosecutors, judges, courts, correctional facilities, victim organizations, and parole boards.
+In practice, the responsibility falls to law enforcement, prosecutors, judges, courts, correctional facilities, victim organizations, and parole boards.

 If most states already have victim rights outlined in statute, why go to the effort to amend state constitutions?
 For two reasons.
 First, constitutional protections create enforceable rights for victims (which many state statutes lack).
 Second, unlike statutes, constitutional rights cannot be changed or repealed by lawmakers.
+Supporters want Marsy's Law to stick.

 State and federal constitutions provide rights to criminal defendants, such as the right to a jury trial and counsel, among others.
 If the criminal justice system fails to provide those rights, the criminal defendant can seek recourse through the courts.
 For instance, a defendant can ask the court to suppress any evidence obtained by police in violation of the defendant's Fourth Amendment right.